Last Updated on September 16, 2021 by Grow with Bovees

 Extremes of temperature and low humidity can cause fruit to drop.

-The ideal is a deep, very well drained red loam or clay loam.
+The ideal soil for avocado trees is a deep, very well drained red loam or clay loam.
 The emphasis being on ‘very well drained’ as in poorly drained soil, a fungus-like organism, Phytophthora cinnamomi causes the root ball to rot.

-The soil pH should be between 5,5 and 6,5, and ideally contain some rich humus, which can be added to the planting hole by combining some well matured compost.
+The soil pH for avocado should be between 5,5 and 6,5, and ideally contain some rich humus, which can be added to the planting hole by combining some well matured compost.

 The trees will not thrive on brackish soils.